ObsessiveCompulsiveAudiophile/code-breaking-games-optimal-solver/README.md

 - intelligently prune non-promising branches of the search tree with Maxparts method
 - pre-computed score table
-- super fast (thanks to Clang) polynomial dot product hashing for equivalence pruning
+- super fast (thanks to Clang compiler) hybrid polynomial dot product & hash table equivalence pruning
 - custom tuned vectorization of loops

 How to compile and run: